Get to know us on:

 by: Michael Thiel and Jacob Dailey

-In the manufacturing processes, the movement and management of dry powders play a pivotal role in the production lifecycle.
+In the manufacturing processes, the movement and management of dry powders play a pivotal role in the production lifecycle of everyday goods that we enjoy.
 Industries ranging from food production to high-tech manufacturing rely on the efficient transfer of ingredients like flour, sugar, and various powders such as polyethylene, aluminum oxide, or carbon black.
 However, the challenge lies not just in the movement but in doing so effectively, efficiently, and without compromising the integrity of the materials.
-Here is where the dense phase pneumatic conveying advantage becomes evident, offering a superior method that surpasses traditional mechanical and manual conveying approaches.
+Here is where the dense phase pneumatic conveying advantage becomes evident, offering a superior method that surpasses traditional mechanical, manual, and dilute phase conveying approaches.

 The Quest for the Optimal Conveying Method